 Welcome to this full and frank World Ventures review.
-I’m guessing you’re here because you’ve come across the World Ventures business opportunity through a family, friend or work colleague trying to sign you up and you want to find out what it’s all about, if it’s a scam or a legit business opportunity you can make money from.
+I'm guessing you're here because you've come across the World Ventures business opportunity through a family, friend or work colleague trying to sign you up and you want to find out what it's all about.

-The World Ventures promotional material uses words like “Fun, freedom and fulfillment” and claim to be the “Most trusted name in the direct sales industry”
+The World Ventures promotional material uses words like “Fun, freedom and fulfilment” and claim to be the “Most trusted name in the direct sales industry.”

-They sell their opportunity on the back of people’s dreams of leaving the 9 to 5 grind behind to live life to the full while traveling the world.
-If you put the time and effort in, World Ventures say they can give you the structure and compensation plan to enable you to be able to do just that.
+They sell their opportunity on the back of people's dreams of leaving the 9 to 5 grind behind to live life to the full while travelling the world.
+World Ventures say that if you're willing to put the time and effort in then they can give you the structure and compensation plan to enable you to do just that.

 Can you be your own self-made boss?

-What’s immediately strange about this travel direct sales company is that you have to pay a monthly subscription fee just for the privilege of being a member.
-This puts you on the back foot before you’ve even started and might explain why 99.97% of World Ventures representatives end up losing more money than they can ever earn.
+What's immediately strange about this travel direct sales company is that you have to pay a monthly subscription fee just for the privilege of being a member.
+This puts you on the back foot before you've even started.

 Take a look at the track record of World Ventures and it's owners and you'll find a history of court cases and tax fraud.